Ebele Okaro: Early life and education

-Ebele Okaro was born on 19 January 1964 in London and raised in Enugu, Nigeria.
-She began acting while attending the Santa Maria Primary School and continued while at Nsukka's Queen of the Holy Rosary Secondary School.
-Initially she began studies in education at the University of Calabar, Cross River State, but later found out that her passion for the dramatic arts won out and she earned a Bachelor's degree in Theatre Arts.
-Okaro's mother is a television producer and her father, an engineer who also have great interest in arts and literature.
+Ebele Okaro was born on 19 January 1964 in London and raised in Enugu State, southeastern part of Nigeria.
+She began acting while attending the Santa Maria Primary School and continued while at Nsukka's Queen of the Holy Rosary Secondary School where she wrote her Senior Secondary School Certificate Examination (SSCE).
+Initially she began her studies in education at the University of Calabar (Unical), Cross River State, in the southern region of Nigeria, but later discovered that her passion was for the dramatic arts, leading her to earn a Bachelor's degree in Theatre Arts.
+Okaro's mother is a television producer and her father, an engineer who also has great interest in arts and literature.

 Career

-After graduation from university, Okaro served her National Youth Service at the Nigerian Television Authority, where she made some television appearances.
+After graduating from university, Okaro served her National Youth Service at the Nigerian Television Authority (NTA), where she made some television appearances.
 However, after the Youth Service, she worked with an embassy in Lagos and later in a bank before returning to acting in the Nigerian movie industry (known as Nollywood).

 In 2014, Okaro produced and acted in Musical Whispers, a movie that advocates for loving care for children with autism.
-It features other prominent Nigerian actors, most notably Chioma Chukwuka and Kalu Ikeagwu.
+It featured other prominent Nigerian actors, most notably Chioma Chukwuka and Kalu Ikeagwu.

-She has become known as the "Mama of Nollywood" and has earned the respect of both fans and colleagues.